MingwangLin/cyclegan-keras/README.md

 keras implementation of cycle-gan based on [pytorch-CycleGan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) (by junyanz) and <a href="https://github.com/tjwei/GANotebooks">[tf/torch/keras/lasagne]</a> (by tjwei)

 ## Prerequisites
-train.py is not tested now, juyter notebook version CycleGAN-keras.ipynb is recommended and is tested OK on
+train.py has not been tested, CycleGAN-keras.ipynb is recommended and tested OK on
 - Ubuntu 16.04
 - Python 3.6
 - Keras 2.1.2